Remote Capable Emergency Lights

 Can I mix 6V and 12V remote heads on the same emergency light?

-No. Remote heads must match the fixture’s output voltage.
-Mixing voltages on a branch risks under-illumination or damage.
+No. Remote heads must match the host fixture’s DC output voltage.
+Mixing voltages can cause under-illumination or damage.
 Use only heads listed as compatible with the unit’s remote circuit.

 How far can I run remote-head wiring before brightness drops?